SAP-samples/teched2021-ISP261/exercises/ex2/README.md

 ## Exercise 2.3 Create the API service instance

-For the extension scenarios you also need a CCv2 API that allows you to get additional order details following the event.
+For the extension scenarios you also need a CCv2 API that allows you to get additional order details following an event trigger.
 In this step you will subscribe to the `OCC API` services exposed from CCv2 that gives you access to those endpoints.

 1. Following the same steps as the exercise above, choose `Service Management > Catalog > CC OCC Commerce Webservices v2`.